- What is academic advising and why does it matter?

 Advising Hub.
 The Hub is available on the university website and it is the best source for current policies and the latest petitions that you might need to download.
 Please go here to access the University Advising hub: Advising Hub

 You are also responsible for tracking your progress toward meeting the major requirements by using one of the degree progress-to-degree trackers we provide and that can be picked up outside Clark Hall 469.
 One side of the page lists the degree requirements and the other is a checklist that you maintain to chart your progress.
 We neither trackers the worksheets for you nor do we print and assess your MySJSU transcripts: these are your responsibilities.
+When meeting with the department chair have the progress-to-degree tracker compeleted and hard copy of your trancrispts.

 Locate a Change of Major Form on the SJSU Advising Hub, provide the required information, and bring the completed form to Clark Hall 469 for approval by the department chair.
 You will take the approved form to Student Services.